ocholuo/jekyll-theme-chirpy/_posts/01AWS/SSM/2021-05-23-patch-management.md

 To specify alternative patch source repositories
 1. **Example: Using the console**
    - use the **Patch sources** section on the **Create patch baseline** page.
-   - For information about using the **Patch sources** options, see [Creating a custom patch baseline (Linux)]([create-baseline-console-linux.md](https://docs.aws.amazon.com/systems-manager/latest/userguide/create-baseline-console-linux.html)).
+   - For information about using the **Patch sources** options, see [Creating a custom patch baseline](https://docs.aws.amazon.com/systems-manager/latest/userguide/create-baseline-console-linux.html).

 2. **Example: Using the AWS CLI**
    - using the `--sources` option